PenguinMesssiah/RoboLoom-GUI/README.md

 ## Background:

 This work extends the user interface (UI) developed by Ph.
 D student Sam Speer (https://github.com/SamS1205/RoboLoom-GUI) to enrich the making experience for marginalized youth when operating the SPEER Loom.
-As a member of the 2023 RISS Cohort, this research focuses on human-robot interactions for pedagolical pursuits in marginalized communities.
+As a member of the 2023 RISS Cohort, this research focuses on human-robot interactions for pedagogical pursuits in marginalized communities.

 ## *Abstract*